upmcplanetracker/Run-ConvertX-as-a-Rootless-User-Quadlet/README.md

 ConvertX Podman User Quadlet
 ============================

 **Disclaimer:** I am not affiliated with, associated, authorized, endorsed by, or in any way officially connected with the ConvertX project.
+This should be a drop in replacement for a Docker Compose file but, as always, backup any data you don't want to lose before trying this.

 This guide covers deploying **ConvertX**—a powerful, multi-format file converter—as a **User (Rootless) Quadlet** on Ubuntu 25.10.